KatarzynaDworak/modern-web-design/README.md

 ## Main goal of my work was to:
 - Develop a **Visually Appealing Template**: Create a high-quality, premium-looking template suitable for a wide range of web projects, focusing on aesthetics and modern design principles.
-- ??
-Ensure **Full Responsiveness**: Implement a fully responsive design that looks great on any device, including smartphones, tablets, laptops, and desktops.
-Facilitate Easy Customization:
 - Provide a **highly customizable template**, allowing users to easily change colors, images, and sections to suit their specific needs.
 - Incorporate **Smooth User Interactions**: Utilize CSS transitions and animations to enhance user interactions, ensuring a smooth and engaging experience.
 Utilize Clean and Organized Code:
 - Follow **the BEM (Block Element Modifier) methodology for writing clean, modular, and maintainable HTML and CSS code**.